philippeb8/fcxxss/README.md

 Example #1:

-- Changing the directory on the host to: "fcxxss/devel/"
+- Changing the directory on the host to: "cd fcxxss/devel/"

 - Running: "export FCXXSS_CC=\<compiler\>"